 |Average Percentage of Companies' Global Revenue at Risk|

 The maximum figure represents average revenues at risk if all three markets (Brazilian domestic market, China and the EU) adopt deforestation-free policies.
 The mid-range figure represents average revenues at risk using all potential combinations in which the three markets might or might not adopt deforestation-free policies in their supply chains.
 Figures are based on projections of future revenue, data on sourcing patterns and trade flows, and projections of future commodity demand.
-Data sources: Strassburg et al., 2014; Soterroni et al., 2019; Trase.earth; company disclosure; and Lopez-Alcala, M., op. cit.8
+Data sources: Strassburg et al., 2014; Soterroni et al., 2019; Trase.earth; company disclosure; and Lopez-Alcala, M., op. cit.8 For all possible scenarios, see our interactive chart.

 Potential for Widening Credit Spreads